Dynamic Wholesale Pricing under Censored-Demand Learning: Literature Review

 A related body of work studies dynamic contracting with information asymmetry about inventory and demand \citep[see, \eg][]{ZhaNagSos:OR2010,LobXia:OR2017,BenSetWan:OR2025}. \citet{KadOzeBen:MS2020} study a long-term vendor-managed inventory arrangement in which the manufacturer observes the retailer’s \ac{POS} and inventory data---which, as in our model, imply censored demand when stockouts occur---but the retailer also possesses additional private demand information; they propose a learn-and-screen mechanism that determines when the manufacturer should elicit this private information.
-Recent work uses online learning and bandit methods to design dynamic price contracts and study regret \citep[see, \eg][]{CesCesOsoScaWas:IFAAMS2023,LiuRon:arXiv2024,ZhaZhuHas:MSfrth}.
-Our model is a dynamic game with public incomplete information, where players have partial knowledge of the environment and update their beliefs through commonly observed outcomes.
-For such games, two natural solution concepts exist: perfect Bayesian equilibrium \citep{ChoKre:QJE1987,FudTir:MITP1991} and sequential equilibrium \citep{KreWil:E1982}.
-Formally, a sequential equilibrium consists of a strategy profile and a belief system specified after every history, such that strategies are sequentially rational, given beliefs, and beliefs are consistent with the strategy profile and Bayes’ rule, whenever applicable.
-These concepts may become cumbersome because strategies may in general depend on the whole history.
-This issue can be overcome in models with evolving state variables, where attention can be restricted to Markov strategies, which depend only on the current state variables.
-A standard solution concept for these games is \ac{MPE} \citep{MasTir:E1988-a,MasTir:E1988-b,MasTir:E1989-err,MasTir:JET2001}.
-In games with incomplete information and a common belief, a standard approach is to take the common belief as the state variable.
-See, for instance, games of experimentation \citep{KelRadCri:E2005,MarMen:JET2021}, reputation games \citep{BoaMey:E2013}, oligopoly with incomplete information \citep{BonCisToi:RES2017,Cis:RES2018}, or entry games with asymmetric information \citep{GryKol:OR2025}.
+Recent work uses online learning and bandit methods to design dynamic price contracts and study regret \citep[see, \eg][]{CesCesOsoScaWas:IFAAMS2023,LiuRon:arXiv2024,ZhaZhuHas:MS2026}.
+These papers differ from ours because they focus either on private information or on algorithmic learning behavior, whereas our model is a dynamic game with public incomplete information in which both firms update the same posterior from the same censored demand history.

+A conceptually related literature studies ratchet effects.
+Classical references include \citet{Weitzman1980,FreGuesTir:RES1985}, and \citet{LafTir:E1988}.
+In a supply-chain setting, \citet{MitShinYoon:JMR2022} show that a privately informed retailer may restrain current investment to limit future wholesale-price ratcheting.
+Our mechanism differs in that the unknown demand parameter is exogenous to both firms, the retailer's order quantity is publicly observed, and both firms update the same posterior from the same censored demand data.
+Therefore, the resulting distortion is driven by symmetric public learning from censored demand rather than by private information or hidden actions.
+Related ratchet phenomena also arise under common uncertainty \citep{Cis:RES2018} or under symmetric learning \citep{BhaskarRoketskiy:JET2023}.
+Unlike our model, however, those papers rely on hidden actions under imperfect monitoring: in \citet{Cis:RES2018} an unobserved action affects a noisy public signal, whereas in \citet{BhaskarRoketskiy:JET2023} effort is unobservable.
+In our model, by contrast, the retailer's order quantity is publicly observed and affects learning through demand censoring.